 Sun.
 Beaches.
 Stars.
 Canyons.
 Hills.
-Those words describe the running scene in Los Angeles.
+Those words describe running in Los Angeles.
 L.A. is the second most populated city in the country and it is geographically huge.
-Our guide to the best places to run in Los Angeles includes some fabulous options for running, with some of the most variety of any city anywhere.
-There are beautiful runs along the beaches in Santa Monica to the north, and Redondo beach to the south.
-Fabulous urban parks such as Griffith Park.
-Closer to downtown and the Hollywood areas, running along the wide sidewalks of famous Wilshire Boulevard, Sunset Boulevard, and into Beverly Hills is a must-do.
+Our guide to the best places to run in Los Angeles includes some fabulous places, with some of the most variety of any city anywhere.
+One can run for 20+ miles along a beachfront path from Santa Monica to Redondo Beach.
+Griffith Park and Runyon Canyon are great urban parks with hills and awesome views.
+Closer to downtown and the Hollywood areas, running along the wide sidewalks of famous Wilshire Boulevard, Sunset Boulevard, and into Beverly Hills are must-dos.
 To the north, enjoy the rugged beaches around Malibu and the incredible, but challenging running trails of Topanga canyon and the Santa Monica hills.
 Downtown might not be a runner’s paradise, but there are options.